graeme-lockley/bendu-lang/docs/package-implementation.md

 | `PUSH_PACKAGE_CLOSURE` | `package_id`, `offset` | Pushes a closure made up with the package's frame and offset into the package's binary code. |
 | `CALL_PACKAGE` | `package_id`, `offset`, `arity` | Calls a function within a package located at offset into the package's binary code with arity number of arguments.  |

 The `package_id`, when negative, indicates that the package has not been bound.
-The absolute value is the offset into the script's import table.
+The absolute value less 1 is the offset into the script's import table.
 This is resolved into a reference into the runtime system's package array and then stored back, into the script's binary code, as a positive value.

 ### Format of `.bc`